azkiflay/multimodal-nids/README.md

+# NIDSENSEMBLE
+NIDSENSEMBLE is Network Intrusion Detection Systems (NIDS) that leverages complementary threat intelligence by learning from flow-based traffic features, and the first few bytes of a prototocl payload.
+It is composed of two separate Machine Learning (ML) models each of which are trained on distinct types of network data.
+To detect network intrusions, NIDSENSEMBLE combines classification probabilities from the two ML models using a soft voting scheme to detect attacks.
+It extracting and labeling packet capture (PCAP) files of modern network intrusion detection system datasets.
+Most previous NIDSes are based on flow-based features and their detection capability of payload-based attacks is limited.
+Furthermore, flow-based NIDSes are limited in their adpatability to different network environments due to inherent changes in network traffic characteristics.
+NIDSENSEMBLE tackles these challenges by learning from both flow-based and payload-based traffic features in a complementary manner.

+# Installation
 Step 1: Download CSV files and Packet Capture (PCAP) files of the UNSW-NB15 IDS dataset
     A) Download the UNSW-NB15 CSV files from https://cloudstor.aarnet.edu.au/plus/index.php/s/2DhnLGDdEECo4ys?path=%2F
     $ mkdir data